noirscape/SwitchGuideOLD/faq.md

 **Q: What is the recommend microSD card size for homebrew?**{: #recommended-size}

 A: The recommended size is 128GB.
 This will permit you to both have an emuNAND and allows you to make a full NAND dump without issue, while also leaving enough storage space for games and homebrew.

+**Q: What filesystem should I use on my microSD card?**{: #filesystem}

+A: It is highly advised to use FAT32. exFAT should only be used in case you want to restore a NAND dump.
+For detailed pro's and cons of each filesystem, see below.

+FAT32

+- Pro: Stable.
+Works with all homebrew.
+- Pro: Only filesystem switch-linux based projects support (such as Lakka.)
+- Con: Does not support files larger than 4GB.
+- Con: Needs external tools to format on 32GB+ devices on Windows.
+- Con: Cannot restore NAND dumps as a NAND dump is larger than 4GB.

+exFAT

+- Pro: Supports files larger than 4GB.
+- Pro: Needed to restore NAND dumps, only filesystem that can hold a complete NAND dump that does not need to be combined later.
+- Con: Highly unstable support.
+Very prone to corruption.
+- Con: Wonky homebrew support.
+- Con: Not supported at all by switch-linux.
+- Con: Needs an update installed by Nintendo before it can be used.

 **Q: Why is only Atmosphère and Hekate supported?
 What about SX OS and ReiNX?**{: #why-atmosphere-hekate}